;

 Amalgam is silver in color, so it is not a cosmetic solution for front teeth.
 On the other hand, it is harder and more resistant, therefore, more suitable for back teeth.

 GIC, like composite, has a color close to the teeth.
 But it is more fragile and wears out quickly.
-We often use it when the patient has poor oral hygiene or a high risk of cavities (due to its fluoride-release properties).
+We often use it as a temporary solution when the patient has poor oral hygiene or a high risk of cavities (due to its fluoride-release properties).

-• Repair fractured teeth: If you have a chip or crack on your front tooth, composite can be used to restore the shape and strength of your tooth.
+• Repair fractured teeth: If you have a chip or crack in a front tooth, composite can restore its shape and strength.

 • Composite bonding to repair fractured front teeth

-• Repair worn-down teeth: If you have worn down your front teeth due to grinding, clenching, or acid erosion, composite can be used to rebuild the lost enamel and protect your teeth from further damage.
+• Fix worn-down teeth: If your front teeth have been worn down by grinding, clenching, or acid erosion, composite can rebuild the lost enamel and help protect the teeth from further damage.

-• Close gaps between teeth: If you have small spaces between your front teeth that bother you, composite can be used to fill them in and create a more uniform smile.
+• Close gaps between teeth: If you have small gaps between your front teeth that bother you, composite bonding can fill them in and create a more even, attractive smile.

 • composite bonding to close gap between front teeth

-• Reshape front teeth: If you have front teeth that are crooked, misshapen, or uneven, composite can be used to change their shape and size.
+• Reshape front teeth: If your front teeth are crooked, uneven, or misshapen, composite can be used to adjust their shape and size for a more balanced look.

-Composite bonding to fix the shape of a triangular incisor
+• Composite bonding to fix the shape of a triangular lateral incisor

 Early decay (white spots) on the upper incisors and remineralization process